OpsMx/vault-lite/README.md

 components vault does.

 TODO:
-  * Fix ok return code on policy Validation
+  * Fix ok return code on policy Validation Ok
   * Fix input format, now we're sending in the full Mock should be split in context, and then build the mock based on params + context..
+    1) Initially just build the context / mock builder
+    2) Build the params insertion

   Fix name globbing pickup of policies...
   Fix logging